-Residence hall security is a combined effort of the Campus Safety Department, the Office of Residential Life, and the residents.
+Residence hall security is a combined effort of the Campus Safety Department, the Office of the Bantam Network Residential Community, and the residents.
 Individual room doors are equipped with electronic locks.
 Exterior residence hall doors remain locked 24 hours a day, and students are urged to keep their room doors closed and locked at all times.